DarS007/mqttt/README.md

 For display, you can use any small LCD screen HAT you wish.
 It has to work with Raspberry Pi, of course.
 But this is the only limitation. **MQTT Terminal** uses *framebuffer* for graphics so it DOES NOT need X Server to be installed.
 When selecting OS distribution for your Raspberry Pi, do not install fully featured *desktop* version.
 Choose *server* flavor.
 It is much lighter anyway.

 ## INSTALLATION
-On Linux, install Paho MQTT Python client library and some fonts (assuming you run headless server without X Server and without any fancy fonts, incl. system fonts)
+On Linux, install Paho MQTT Python client library and some fonts (assuming you run headless server without X Server and without any fancy fonts, incl. system fonts).
+Then just clone this repository and run the code.
+I propose to make './bin' directory to keep this code there.
 ```
 > sudo pip3 install paho-mqtt
 > sudo apt-get install ttf-mscorefonts-installer fonts-liberation
+> mkdir bin
+> cd bin
+> git clone
 ```

 ## TO DO